Plus, what to look for in Tennessee elopement packages

 Planning a wedding day doesn’t have to be so difficult!

 Tennessee is a state that’s absolutely perfect for an elopement in nature.
 The scenic beauty, the hospitality of the people, and the plethora of locations all over make TN a very good choice to run off with your partner.
 This article will discuss how to plan an elopement in Tennessee!

 Take some time to think about what you want out of your wedding day experience.
 Be prepared to compromise on some things that are more important to one person in order for it to be a better match for both of you!
 Make a list if it helps!
 Your officiant, photographer, mini cake baker, florist, and venue are a good start!

 Who are your guests?

-The most important thing to remember in planning an intimate and small ceremony is to make sure that who you want to come, will be able to come.
+The most important thing to remember in planning an intimate and small ceremony is to make sure that whoever you want to come will be able to come.
 If there are people you would love to include but can’t because of limited space, see if they would be comfortable coming for the party afterward!
 It’s really nice to have everyone together.

-Once you’re sure who is invited though, it’s time to figure things like the location, dress code, logistics, etc.
+Once you’re sure who is invited, though, it’s time to figure out things like the location, dress code, logistics, etc.

 This article will guide you through that process.
 The easiest way to avoid any stress is to choose an all-inclusive elopement package and/or hire a wedding planner to figure out all the details and bring your dream to life.
 Seriously, a stress-free wedding is the way to go.
 DIY looks great online, but sometimes what you see online isn’t reality!